alireza-hdri/Bash-Codes/README.md

 ## Welcome contributors !

-This is my personal Bash scripts useful examples.\n These code are easy to use , just clone them and let them run.
+This is my personal Bash scripts useful examples.
+These code are easy to use , just clone them and let them run.
 There is a short description for each of them.